 As you will know the Practice telephone lines can get exceptionally busy, particularly at certain times of the day.
 For example, on average we receive 210 calls between 8.30am and 10.00am on a Monday morning.
 Many of these calls are for non urgent matters that could have been dealt with later in the day.
 We ask that if you are not calling for an urgent on the day appointment you wait and telephone the Practice between 11.00am and 4.00pm.

-We are constantly looking at new and innovative ways to manage our telephone lines and hope that in 2016 we will be able to increase capacity and introduce a call queuing system, but in the meantime we do ask that our patients work with us to ensure they are calling at the most appropriate time.
+We are constantly looking at new and innovative ways to manage our telephone lines but we do ask that our patients work with us to ensure they are calling at the most appropriate time.

 Meningitis B Vaccination

 We have had a number of calls from patients enquiring about the Meningitis B vaccination.
 Unfortunately we are only able to offer this vaccine to the babies that fall in to the national immunisation programme age band.
 Our stock of this vaccination is extremely limited and it is not currently available to patients outside this cohort or privately.

 For more information about the programme of Meningitis please click HERE.